 Antarctic krill (above), Euphausia superba, the second step in the Antarctic food chain and the most common food for the penguins and baleen whales that visit Antarctica.
-Images courtesy of Langdon Quetin and Robin Ross, UCSB researchers.
+(Images, with permission, from Langdon Quetin and Robin Ross)

 Antarctic krill (above), Euphausia superba, may overwinter along the edges of the ice.
-Images courtesy of Eric and Julie Hessell.
+(Images, with permission, from Eric and Julie Hessell)